 • Don't distill it to "I would make more money at this job" or "I need something fresh".
 Instead, take a deeper look at your professional journey and what your values are.
 Then, connect those directly to the position at hand.

 Portray the opportunity as something special - a chance you had to take.
-You don't have to bend over backward to make the interviewer and the company feel all fuzzy, but think about how this position facilitates your future goals.
+You don't have to bend over backward to make the interviewer and the company feel all fuzzy.
+Instead, think about how this position facilitates your future goals.

 Below is an example: